alexkarakozis/Premier-League-Betting-Model/README.md

 $$\ E[V] = precision * (odds-1) - (1-precision) > 0 => odds > \frac{1}{precision}$$

 The relationship between the odds and precision score of the model define the profitability of the model.
 The model has a precision of 0.5775 on the test set.
-Thus, the expected value is,
+Thus, to be profitable the odds must be
 $$\ odds > \frac{1}{0.5775} = 1.732 $$

 Two backtests are conducted with an initial capital of 500, each using a bet stake of 10, and relying on home odds for the test data while assuming average odds for all draw/away predictions due to missing double chance odds.